Everyone’s always talking about marketing secrets.

 So, what are strategies and what makes a strategic goal strategic?
 I consider a strategic goal something that will take about a year to implement and come to full fruition.
 It might be that you’re pivoting towards a new customer type.
 Or you’ve decided to become an author.
-Or you’re going to launch a membership as your first foray into a ‘one-to-many’ business model as a way to reduce the amount of one-to-one work you’re doing.
+Or you’re going to launch a free Facebook group to gather warm leads together in one place.

 Let’s have a closer look at Tactics.
 Tactics are the nitty gritty implementation part of marketing.
 They’re quick, sharp and come into the short-term part of marketing planning.
 You can get a tactic up and running quickly and you should be able to see some results within a few months.

 Here are the 4 P’s of the marketing mix: Price, Product, Place, Promotion.